WIBC (FM): WIBC moves to FM

-On October 8, 2007, at Noon, after playing "When You're Gone" by Avril Lavigne, 93.1 began stunting with Christmas music under the placeholder callsign of WEXM, being promoted as "The 93 Days of Christmas."
+On October 8, 2007, at noon, after playing "When You're Gone" by Avril Lavigne, 93.1 began stunting with Christmas music under the placeholder callsign of WEXM, being promoted as "The 93 Days of Christmas."
 The Christmas format was a place holder as part of the transition to moving the talk programming of WIBC from 1070 AM to 93.1 FM.
 Initially planned, as the branding implied, to last 93 days from October 8 to January 8, the change-over was moved up to December 26.
 The switch came after Emmis acquired local radio rights to the Indianapolis Colts football team.
 To prevent frequent preemption of programming and tedious shufflings of games on its stations, it was decided to move WIBC to the FM frequency immediately after Christmas, and make 1070 AM a sports station as "AM 1070 The Fan", with its call sign changing to WFNI.
-This time, the "-FM" suffix was not required on 93.1's call sign because there would no longer be a WIBC on the AM band.
-The WNAP call letters are now used at a gospel-formatted AM station licensed in Norristown, Pennsylvania, serving the Philadelphia market.
+This allowed Emmis to continue branding as WIBC alone despite the move to FM, with no "-FM" suffix required for disambiguation due to 1070 AM's re-call to WFNI.

 Upon the demise of "Radio Now", Radio One (now Urban One) purchased the intellectual property of the station from Emmis Communications.
 Two days later, on October 10, the "Radio Now" branding, format and logo were installed on the new 100.9 WNOU (formerly WYJZ, now WHHH).
-Local Radio One management said that they would offer the displaced staffers of 93.1 WNOU the first chance of joining the new station's lineup, and would use the same imaging as the former WNOU at 93.1.
+Local Radio One management said that they would offer the displaced staffers of WNOU the first chance of joining the new station's lineup, and would use the same imaging as the former WNOU at 93.1.
 Emmis also stated that they would release displaced Radio Now staffers from their "non-compete" contracts.

 On June 13, 2022, Emmis announced that it would sell its Indianapolis stations to Urban One.
+The sale, at a price of $25 million, was consummated on August 31, 2022.